andyhsim/local-load-balancer/getting-started.md

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}
+{:important: .important}
+{:download: .download}
+{:note: .note}

 # Getting Started With Local Load Balancer
 {: #getting-started-with-local-load-balancer}

+As of June 1, 2019 Local Load Balancer will no longer be available for sale.
+You are encouraged to migrate from Local Load Balancer to our latest full-featured load balancing offering, the [Cloud Load Balancer](/docs/infrastructure/loadbalancer-service?topic=loadbalancer-service-getting-started-with-ibm-cloud-load-balancer#getting-started).
+For more information about the migration, refer to [IBM Cloud Load Balancer Migration FAQs](/docs/infrastructure/local-load-balancer?topic=migration-faq).
+{: important}

 To get started with the IBM© Local Load Balancer, navigate to the order page in the Customer Portal: